 - Other Related Blogs

 What Is Central Tendency Bias?In simple terms, central tendency bias is the tendency of people to rate most items towards the middle of the scale.
 Managers often use central tendency bias when conducting performance reviews.
 Effectively, in the context of performance reviews, most people are given average scores.
 For example, if an employee has achieved a rating of 4 out of 5 stars on their last performance review, managers would likely give the average score as 3.5.
 However, if the same employee had only achieved 2 out of 5 stars on their last performance review, they may receive a rating of 3 in this scenario.
 This is because central tendency bias dictates that most ratings will be towards the middle – meaning that it’s more probable for someone to receive a rating close to or at 3.5 than for them to receive a rating closer to or at 1.
 Resultantly, we can see that the entire purpose of conducting performance reviews gets diluted due to moderation.
+Learn more about biases that impact managers at work: How To Overcome The 10 Most Common Manager Biases At Work?

 How Does Central Tendency Bias Impact Performance?Central tendency bias is a tendency for reviewers to focus on the average results of a group rather than individual results.
 This can hurt performance reviews as employees may feel they do not need to perform at their best to be considered average.
 As we have noted, the central tendency bias will cause all performance reviews to be skewed towards the middle.
 When evaluations are based on averages, people who perform best may not feel appreciated.
 This will directly impact their motivation.
 Conversely, underperforming employees may receive consistently better feedback – even if they have not done a great job.
 These people will miss out on the opportunities for improvement that an honest review could have provided.
 All in all, the benefits to employees from performance reviews are severely curtailed when they are not carried out properly.
 It can lead to feelings of stress and anxiety, which can, in turn, affect employee productivity.
 Additionally, it’s often difficult for an individual to know how they stack up against the average performer because their experience may be unique.
 As a result, the growth of a team stagnates.
 Check out the comprehensive guide to performance reviews!